netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 Also, in the `spec` section, you need to include a `rewrite-policies` section to specify the service or services to which the policy must be applied.
 For more information, see [Sample policy configurations](#sample-policy-configurations).

-After you deploy the `.yaml` file, the Citrix ingress controller applies the policy configuration on the Ingress Citrix ADC device.
+After you deploy the `.yaml` file, the Citrix ingress controller applies the policy configuration on the Ingress Netscaler device.

 > **Points to note:**
 >